vnphanquang/pq-typewriterjs/README.md

    - count: the number of characters to be deleted
    - target: a substring that exists in the previous string
    - all: delete all previous content in this HTMLElement

+-  Caution: no text is allowed between two consecutive command strings.
+For example:

+         ...<!--d,all,3s,500ms-->!!!no text allowed here!!!<!--t, 5s-->...

 3. Include an empty span element at the end of the HTMLElement for the cursor.
 For example, to type "this text" in 1s, wait for 500ms, and delete everything in 1s: